 Depression Marathon Blog

-- Diagnosed with depression 13 years ago, I lost the life I once knew, but in the process re-created a better me.
+- Diagnosed with depression 16 years ago, I lost the life I once knew, but in the process re-created a better me.
 I am alive and functional today because of my dog, my treatment team, my sobriety, and my willingness to re-create myself within the confines of this illness.
 I hate the illness, but I'm grateful for the person I've become and the opportunities I've seized because of it.
 I hope writing a depression blog will reduce stigma and improve the understanding and treatment of people with mental illness.
 All original content copyright to me: etta.
-Why DONATE?
-Read: Asking for Help, post from 12/04/2013.
 Enjoy your visit!

 Sunday, December 29, 2013